lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 ## 1. General notions

-Almost every concept we use in the programming world originates, or derives, from a concept that predates and/or transcends computer programming.
+Most of the concepts we use in the programming world originate, or derive, from concepts that predate and/or transcend computer programming.

 In this section we're going to introduce some general notions, which will later be placed in context of programming languages.